 Orientation is mandatory.
 There is a tremendous amount of information disseminated during this four day period that you will not want to miss.

 Orientation at MICA is a mandatory event for all new and transfer incoming students.
-It is a fun and intensive four day program.
+It is a fun and intensive five-day program.
 Students will participate in a wide variety of activities designed to help them get acclimated to MICA, Baltimore and living on their own.
 From academic based sessions like "Great Crits/Great Classes" to social gatherings in the evening, Orientation has something for everyone!

 MICA's Residence Life Office provides a list of recommended items for your student to bring to campus.
 Download the PDF What to Bring to MICA.

 Your student should bring art supplies and tools if they already own them, as this will save some money.
 We encourage students not to buy new materials until they begin classes.
 While most work involves basic materials, your student's instructors may require specific supplies and will provide them with a list of materials for their particular course.
 Most of the supplies will be available in the MICA store, located at 1200 Mount Royal Avenue You can also visit the MICA store online at the MICA College Store website.